PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 # 35 -- The Bottom of a Bottom-less Pit -- 1033

-Boltac awoke to more pain than the realized a world could hold.
+Boltac awoke to more pain than he realized the world could hold.
 It was a universe of pain, a cosmos of pain and he was at the center of it.
 In the darkness there was only pain.
 He tried to open his eyes and there was pain.
 He tried to close his half-opened eyes and there was pain.
 His body made the mistake of trying to cough.
 Then the darkness took him again.
 He didn't even have time to ask how it might be that he was still alive.

 An age, a time, or a moment later, he awoke again.
-There was a soft rustling in the darkness beside him and he felt the soft touch of many creatures he could not see.
+There was a soft rustling in the darkness beside him and he felt the touch of many creatures he could not see.
 It was not comforting.

 "Wha--" he tried to ask, but too many ribs were broken for him to speak.
 He wheezed in pain.
 The soft touches -- were they hands, or something else -- migrated to his side.
 Under their strange caresses, the pain eased.
 As he controlled his loud and labored breathing, he became aware of a low, whispered song all around him.
-It disappeared into the blackness with no echo, as if they were in the blackness of space or a room so vast as to have no walls.
+It disappeared into the blackness with no echo, as if he was in a room so vast as to have no walls.

 After a time, the pain in his side was soothed and his breathing came easier.
 Unexpectedly, his body was wracked with sobs.
 In that place of dry darkness, tears streamed down his face and infinite softness blotted them away.
 "I should be dead," Boltac said at last.